a-waris/go-sls-email-sender-function/README.md

-# Contact Form Serverless Function
+# Go Contact Form Functions

 This project is designed to handle contact form submissions.
 Upon receiving a submission, it performs the following tasks: